Job Search Central

 - Dexterity.
 Woodworkers must make precise cuts with a variety of saws, so they need a steady hand and good hand-eye coordination.

 - Math skills.
 Knowledge of basic math and computer skills are important, particularly for those who work in manufacturing, where technology continues to advance.
-Woodworkers need to understand geometry to visualize how the wood pieces will fit together to make a 3-dimensional object, such as a cabinet or piece of furniture.
+Woodworkers need to understand geometry to visualize how the wood pieces will fit together to make a 3-dimensional object, such as a cabinet or a piece of furniture.

 - Mechanical skills.
 Modern technology systems require woodworkers be able to use programmable devices, computers, and robots on the factory floor.